TiCaLiBrO/Trillidium/README.md

+There is also permit read and permit write x = 10 permit read of x from my_function
+This is usually used for global scope.
+It's essentially an ownership model.
+To "undo" it, you simply says "permit read of x"

 ========================================

-# 13. If statements for assignment
+# 13. If Statements for Assignment

 confusion between = and =
 x = y = z;
 In C, this is actually even less intuitive.
 Is it (x = y) and then (y = z), or is it y = z and then x = y?